 Catches of Argentine shortfin squid were higher in groundfish surveys compared with calamari pre-season surveys in any year.
-Catches were usually below 11 t every year, except for 2015 (32 t) and 2020 (18 t) (Fig. 2; Appendix IV).
-The highest CPUE of this species in the time series was calculated for 2015 (158 kg/h), and the following year saw the greatest decline in CPUE in the time series with only 0.5 kg/h.
-The year 2022 represented the third lowest CPUE with 4.8 kg/h (Fig. 2; Appendix V).
-The maximum biomass was estimated in 2015 (210,513 t) whereas the lowest biomass was estimated for 2016 (202 t); the second lowest biomass was estimated for 2022 with 5,824 t (Fig. 2; Table II).
-Biomass did not have a significant inter-annual trend for the period 2010 to 2022 (Appendix VI).
+On average, nearly 90% of the total Argentine shortfin squid catches were from groundfish surveys.
+Catches were usually below 11 t every year, except for 2015 (32 t) and 2020 (18 t) (Fig. 2; Appendix II).
+The maximum biomass was estimated in 2015 (210,513 t) whereas the lowest biomass was estimated for 2016 (202 t).
+The second lowest biomass was estimated for 2022 with 5,824 t, and below average biomass was calculated for 2023 with 10,484 t (Fig. 2; Table II).
+Biomass did not have a significant interannual trend for the period 2010 to 2023 (Appendix III).

-In 2022, this species was distributed to the north-west of West Falkland, with the highest densities near the limit of the FICZ (541 kg/km; Fig. 3).
+In 2023, this species was distributed to the north-west of West Falkland, with the highest densities near the limit of the FICZ (2,284 kg/km2; Fig. 3).
 This may be an indication of patches of higher abundance beyond the west limit of FICZ at the time of the surveys, just before this species starts migrating into Falkland Islands waters.
-Across years, the Argentine shortfin squid was mainly distributed through the north of West and East Falkland, with the highest density in the time series reported to the north of East Falkland during 2015 (74,426 kg/km; Appendix VII).
+Across years, the Argentine shortfin squid was mainly distributed through the north of west and East Falkland, with the highest density in the time series reported to the north of East Falkland during 2015 (74,426 kg/km2; Appendix V).

 Length frequency histograms show a range of sizes of I. argentinus from 5 cm to 36.5 cm across years.
 Two length-groups were detected every year.
-The modal dorsal mantle length of the smaller group was highly variable and ranged from 9.5 cm to 18.0 cm, and the modal dorsal mantle length of the larger group ranged from 23.0 cm to 25.0 cm, with 2021 and 2022 having the largest modal length (25 cm) for the large group across years (Fig. 4).
+The modal dorsal mantle length of the smaller group was nearly 9.5 cm, and the modal dorsal mantle length of the larger group ranged from 18 cm to 25 cm.
+In 2023, the main length-group was detected at about 25 cm dorsal mantle length, with females being larger than males (Fig. 4).

 Fig. 2.
-Catch (t), CPUE (kg/h), and mean biomass (t) $\pm$ 95% confidence intervals of the Argentine shortfin squid (Illex argentinus) during the February 2010-2011 and 2015-2022 groundfish and calamari pre-season surveys in Falkland Islands waters.
+Catch (t), and mean biomass (t) \pm 95% confidence intervals of the Argentine shortfin squid (Illex argentinus) during the February 2010-2011 and 2015-2023 groundfish and calamari pre-season surveys in Falkland Islands waters.

 Fig. 3.
-Distribution and abundance of the Argentine shortfin squid (Illex argentinus) calculated from the February 2022 groundfish and calamari pre-season surveys in Falkland Islands waters.
+Distribution and abundance of the Argentine shortfin squid (Illex argentinus) calculated from the February 2023 groundfish and calamari pre-season surveys in Falkland Islands waters.